 So how will technology drive this growth, and how will we balance industrial innovation with sustainable development?

 The Maritime Satcom Summit

 Investigating the evolution of maritime mobility and connectivity

-The ever-growing use of on-board applications and increased data flows – such as those used for maritime safety and protection, vessel tracking and performance analysis – means that the shipping sector requires ever more reliable data communications, even in remote locations.
+The ever-growing use of on-board applications and increased data flows - such as those used for maritime safety and protection, vessel tracking and performance analysis - means that the shipping sector requires ever more reliable data communications.

-This opening session of the day will look at how innovation and evolution in maritime connectivity is changing the maritime landscape by improving operational agility, enhancing efficiency, creating a safer, more secure environment for passengers and crew alike, and above all reducing costs for the ship owner and manager.
+This opening session will look at how innovation and evolution in maritime connectivity is changing the maritime landscape by improving operational agility, enhancing efficiency, creating a safer, more secure environment for passengers and crew alike, reducing costs for the ship owner and manager.

 Harnessing Maritime Cyber Resilience